uspnick/zParallel/README.md

 # zParallel

-JQuery Plugin to simulate parallel execution of funcRun during idle times.
+JQuery Plugin to simulate parallel execution of a function(nextThis) during idle time during idle time for objects from jQuery selector.

       // Example of an original code: